hapax/hapax.github.io/assets/minimal-networks.md

 ### 3.1.
 Trees <a id="sec-3-1" name="sec-3-1"></a>

 In a minimal rail network, how many ways can I get from $A$ to $B$?
-If the network is connected, then the answer is "at least one".
+If the network is connected, then the answer is at least one.
+Otherwise it's not connected after all!
-But if the network is *minimal*, the answer is: *precisely* one!
+But if the network is *minimal*, the answer is *precisely* one!
-If there is more than one way to get from $A$ to $B$, then the network has some unnecessary edges.
-Imagine that

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>